Use This Flow Chart for Selecting Italian Red Wines

 Drink By: Typically best after 7-10 years.

 12,000 Acres – PiedmontPiedmont’s most well respected red wine is actually quite tiny in terms of how much exists in the world.
-Just so you have a relative comparison, there are nearly 50 times more Cabernet Sauvignon grapes planted in the world than Nebbiolo.
+Just so you have a relative comparison, nearly 50 times more Cabernet Sauvignon grapes are planted in the world than Nebbiolo.
 Nebbiolo has many regional names and styles:

 • Barbaresco